 Tree roots can damage your sewer lines, plain and simple.
 While you might assume your homeowners insurance covers any and all damage, you'd be incorrect.

 You need to consider damage, not just to the pipes, but to your home as well.
-With the right additional insurance coverage from your Trusted Choice agent, you can get covered and have peace of mind.
+With the right additional insurance coverage from your insurance agent, you can get covered and have peace of mind.

 A sewer line is the pipe that runs from the plumbing in your home to the mainline under the street.
 You probably don't realize it's there unless something goes wrong.

 There are two main things that can go wrong with a sewer line: